-[UPDATE – January 2015 I recently learned about two other local companies that offer slide scanning services, Omega Photo in Bellevue and Panda Lab in the lower Queen Anne neighborhood of Seattle.
+[UPDATE – January 2015 I recently learned about two Seattle-area companies that offer slide scanning services, Omega Photo in Bellevue and Panda Lab in the lower Queen Anne neighborhood of Seattle.
 Both offer slide scanning comparable to GT Recording but also high-end scanning if you want to get the best quality scans.
 This high-end scanning costs currently costs around $4-$5 per slide.]

 GT Recording is located on Aurora Avenue in Seattle.
 They offer quick and friendly service.
 Turn-around time is typically just a few days.
 You can drop off a variety of types of video tapes and they’ll convert them to DVD.
 They support VHS, SVHS, VHS-C, Super 8, Beta Max, Mini DV and a number of other types of video tapes.
 Alternatively, they can convert your video tape to a digital video (.dv) file that you can import into iMovie.
 If you choose this option then you’ll be able to edit the video using iMovie.